Online Tax Software Review

 - You do not claim income adjustments

-For the complete list of requirements, see IRS Topic 362.
+For the complete list of requirements, see IRS Topic 352.

 Using IRS Free File

 The IRS offers a free service, Free File, which allows taxpayers to prepare and e-file their federal tax returns for free.
 The program was developed through a partnership with the IRS and the Free File Alliance, a group of 14 private-sector tax software companies.
-The service is available through the IRS's website, but it is managed by the Free File Alliance.
+The service is available through the IRS's website but is managed by the Free File Alliance.

+For those with an adjusted gross income over $62,000, you can only access free fillable forms.
 While the IRS Free File method is free and a good resource for those comfortable preparing their own returns, most will find the popular online software easier to use.